 The objects coming from the U.S. were seized by customs agents and delivered to the Peruvian Consulate in Houston.
 The objects brought back from Germany were voluntarily delivered by their owners to the Peruvian authorities.

-The Peruvian government is still negociating with Yale University in order to recover more than 40,000 archaeological objects from Machu Picchu, which were borrowed by Hiram Bingham almost a century ago for their research at Yale.
+The Peruvian government is still negotiating with Yale University in order to recover more than 40,000 archaeological objects from Machu Picchu, which were borrowed by Hiram Bingham almost a century ago for their research at Yale.

 Saturday, January 24, 2009